 Methods for teaching this value:

-Sample Method for Preschool Age: Turn Taking
+Sample Method for Preschoolers:

-Sample Method of Elementary Age: The Sun and Cloud Game
+Sample Method for Elementary Age:

 Review the activities and stories that go along with this months value.
 Make sure everyone in your family understands the value so they can see how they can apply it in their own lives and situations.